CERVICAL RETROLISTHESIS

 In some cases, the surgeon may opt for a posterior cervical fusion, which is performed from the back (posterior) of the neck.
 This procedure is similar to ACDF but is more suited for patients with multi-level instability or posterior ligament damage.

-- Procedure: The surgeon stabilizes the cervical spine by fusing the affected vertebrae together using bone grafts and metal rods or screws placed at the back of the neck.
+- Procedure: The surgeon stabilizes the cervical spine by fusing the affected vertebrae using bone grafts and metal rods or screws placed at the back of the neck.
 This prevents further backward slippage and stabilizes the vertebrae.

 - Indications: Posterior cervical fusion is indicated for patients with multi-level cervical retrolisthesis, significant instability, or failed anterior fusion.